 - Climate (physical and social/emotional safety, clarity of adult roles and expectations, etc.)

-- Democratic Practices (co-created school and/or classroom norms, opportunities for students to take public action, etc.)
+- Democratic Practice (co-created school and/or classroom norms, opportunities for students to take public action, etc.)

 - Equity (clear and effective nondiscrimination policies, teacher preparedness to address different learning styles, etc.)